Michigan's Graduated Licensing System: How It Works

 Graduated Driver Licensing (GDL) is a driver licensing system designed to teach teens to drive by gradually increasing their driving privileges as they advance through the system.
 Michigan's licensing system consists of 3 levels:

 Level 1 License - a supervised learner's license issued to teen drivers at least 14 years and 9 months old, after successful completion of Segment 1 classroom and driving instruction.
 Level 2 License - an intermediate license that limits passengers and the unsupervised nighttime driving for teen drivers at least 16 years old.
 Completion of Segment 2 and a state-certified driving test are required.
-Level 3 License - a full-privilege driver's license issued to teen drivers at least 17 years old after they have successfully completed all the previous instructional and driving requirements.
-Step 1: Completion of Segment 1 classroom and driving instruction (students must be at least 14 years and 8 months old to begin).
-Step 2: Obtain a Level 1 Learner's License from the Secretary of State Step 3: Completion of Segment 2 classroom instruction (students must have held a Level 1 license for 3 months to begin).
-Step 4: Completion of a state certified Driving Skills Test.
-Search here for driver testing businesses available in your area.
-Step 5: Obtain a Level 2 Intermediate License, issued automatically from the Secretary of State (students must have held a Level 1 license for 6 months).
-Step 6: Obtain a Level 3 License, issued automatically from the Secretary of State (students must have held a Level 2 license for 6 months and meet all other driving requirements).
-Visit the Secretary of State website for more information.
-This comprehensive Guide for Parents also contains valuable information. |
+Level 3 License - a full-privilege driver's license issued to teen drivers at least 17 years old after they have held a Level 2 License for at least six months, and been crash- and violation-free during the prior 12 months.
+Click here for a comprehensive guide to the Michigan Graduated Driver Licensing requirements: |